michelleg06/DataViz/README.md

 A scatterplot is the standard way to visualise the relationship between two features.
 I'm going to have a little fun using the [Gapminder](https://www.gapminder.org/) data.
 Gapminder is the brain-child of the late Hans Rosling, who was keen on visualising trends over time, and showing us that the world is not so terrible through global trend analysis.

+For the animated scatterplot below, I've used the following packages:

+* {[ggplot2](https://ggplot2.tidyverse.org/)}: a system for declaratively creating graphics, based on [The Grammar of Graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=as_li_ss_tl).
+* {[scales](https://cran.r-project.org/web/packages/scales/index.html)}: a package that scales map data to aesthetics, and provides methods for automatically determining breaks and labels for axes and legends.
+* {[gganimate](https://gganimate.com/)}: a package that extends the grammar of graphics as implemented by ggplot2 to include the description of animation.
+It does this by providing a range of new grammar classes that can be added to the plot object in order to customise how it should change with time.
+* {[gapminder](https://cran.r-project.org/web/packages/gapminder/index.html)}: a package that provides an excerpt of the data available at Gapminder.org.
+For each of 142 countries, the package provides values for life expectancy, GDP per capita, and population, every five years, from 1952 to 2007.

+**The animated scatterplot (.gif):**